hakuhodo-technologies/scope-rl/rtbgym/README.md

         clicks = self.random_.rand(len(ad_ids)) < ctrs
         return clicks.astype(int)
 ```
-Note that custom conversion rate can be defined in a simmilar manner.
+Note that the custom conversion rate can be defined in a similar manner.

 ### Wrapper class for custom bidding setup
 To customize the bidding setup, we also provide `CustomizedRTBEnv`.